-- (A.) Total amount of commodities received
+(A.) Total amount of commodities received

-- (B.) Beginning inventory at July 1, 2016
+(B.) Beginning inventory at July 1, 2017

-- (C.) Total amount of commodities used
+(C.) Total amount of commodities used

-- (D.) Ending inventory at June 30, 2017
+(D.) Ending inventory at June 30, 2018

-Coal Township, Pennsylvania

-Notes to the Schedule of Expenditures of Federal Awards

-Year Ended June 30, 2017
+Footnote 1: Federal sources included in the face of the financial statements, such as Medical Assistance Reimbursement for Administrative Claiming Program, in the amount of \$67,446 are not required to be reported on the Schedule of Expenditures of Federal Awards.

+Footnote 2: IDEA Cluster per the advisement of PDE to management has been included in local sources of revenue in the amount \$490,096.